rantahar/introduction-to-mpi/_episodes/07-reductions.md

 >
 {: .prereq .foldable}

-Each rank sends a piece data, which are combined on their to the roon into a single piece of data.
+Each rank sends a piece of data, which are combined on their way to rank `root` into a single piece of data.
 For example, the function can calculate the sum of numbers distributed accross all the ranks.